telerik/kendo-ui-core/docs/intro/installation/nuget-install.md

 Telerik maintains a number of NuGet packages related to Kendo UI.

-Official releases, service packs and internal builds are available for registered users.
+Official releases, service packs and internal builds are available for registered users only.

 ## Use the Telerik Private NuGet Feed